 Formula Explanation

-- Here, the LEFT function checks whether the character of the selected cell is equal or not.
+- The LEFT function checks whether the character of the selected cell is equal or not.

-- I selected the C6 cell as text and gave num_chars 5.
+- We selected cell C6 as text and gave num_chars = 5.

-- If the 5 characters from the left of selected cell C6 match with the selected cell F6 then it will return TRUE as a result otherwise it will show FALSE
+- If the first 5 characters from the left of selected cell C6 match with the selected cell F6 then it will return TRUE otherwise FALSE

-You can use the SUBSTITUTE function and the LOWER function to compare addresses.
+We can use the SUBSTITUTE function combined with the LOWER function to compare addresses.

 Steps: